The Cost of Editing a Podcast Yourself

 If you edit your podcast yourself then you don’t have to spend any more money on software.

-The Opportunity Cost remains $60 an episode, or $660 for 12 episodes.
+You already have the software.
+All that is left is the Opportunity Cost remains $75 an episode, or $1,080 for 12 episodes.

-Outsourcing to your Podcast Editor will still cost you $1,596 for the next 12 episodes.
+Outsourcing to your Podcast Editor will still cost you $2,388 for the next 12 episodes.

 That is a HUGE investment, but one that busy people are glad to pay.

-Extra 3 hours a week
+Your Extra 3 Hours a Week

 It takes A LOT of time and effort to make a podcast successful.
+The time it takes to properly edit the recording is almost as much as it takes to record the episode.

-• Find and book great guests
+• Finding and booking great guests

-• Promote/market your show to more people
+• Promoting/marketing your show to more people

-• Be a guest on other podcasts
+• Guesting on other podcasts

-How to find a Podcast Editor
+How to Find a Podcast Editor

 Instead of posting in a Facebook group and getting dozens of DMs and questions/comments from people you don’t know anything about, my process will help you quickly sift through those who are serious and best qualified to work on your show.